NoahNim/weyland-mars/README.md

 The app uses a hardcoded data set the includes multiple arrays with their elements being objects.
 These arrays will be passed through props to display them on the app.
 The data sets are: Files, Important, Messages, Logs

+#### Files

+#### Important

+Will have key value pairs of:
+date: time
+from: userId
+title: text
+content: text

+#### Messages

+Will have key value pairs of:
+date: time
+from: userId
+to: userId
+title: text
+message: text

+#### Logs

+Will have key value pairs of:

+date: time
+by: userId
+title: text
+log: text

 ### Components

 The App will include multiple components: